w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities rely on designs that adapt to different screen sizes, screen configurations, and style sheets to identify, distinguish, and process content.
+Explain how people with disabilities rely on layouts that adapt to different screen sizes, screen configurations, and style sheets to identify, distinguish, and process content.

+Demonstrate how content sequence, focus indicators, and target sizes adapt to interactions when using different screen sizes and screen configurations.
+Emphasize that these behaviors need to be planned early on in the visual design phase.

 #### Learning Outcomes for Topic